 Grendolyn Peach Soleil was born in the land of sweet tea and misty mountains.
 She is an old soul and a folk magic fiend.
-During the day, Grendolyn serves her community as a trauma psychologist, and she moonlights as an author because it is good medicine for her soul.
-She is the author of Limbo Jubilee and The Mermaids Melt at Dawn.
-Her books have earned Literary Titan gold awards and a Pinnacle achievement award.
+Grendolyn is the author of Limbo Jubilee and The Mermaids Melt at Dawn.
+She has earned awards from Literary Titan, The Independent Author Network, Shelf Unbound, and Pinnacle.

 Grendolyn is a member of the Visionary Fiction Alliance and The Independent Author Network.
-She is a sucker for twisted fairy tales, all things vintage, tales of true love, and creature features.
+She loves twisted fairy tales, all things vintage, tales of true love, and creature features.
 Some of her fancies include key lime pie, red thunderbirds, moonstones, black cats, mermaids, cowboys, mandolins, and sunsets.
 Grendolyn lives a merry life in the desert where adventure is around every corner.
 Click on The Bookworm tab above for more information about Grendolyn's books.

 You can also read her interviews below with Literary Titan to learn more about Limbo Jubilee and the Mermaids Melt at Dawn.